We've been set up to fail.

 Michael was previously a Principal at The Social Entrepreneurs’ Fund (TSEF), an early stage venture capital firm that invests in software and services that support everyday Americans and the organizations that serve them.
 Prior to TSEF, Michael was a Consultant at Altman Vilandrie & Company, a boutique strategy consultancy serving the technology, media, and telecommunications sectors, where he focused on due diligence of technology and telecom assets.
 Michael holds a B.S. from Brown University where he studied electrical engineering.

-Sarah previously served as the LSEG’s Head of International Government Relations.
-She worked on initiatives including the launch of the UK-China Stock Connect programme – the first ever program enabling western companies to be traded in China and vice versa.
-She also partnered with the UK Government to grow domestic capital markets in key African countries, and lead government relations on LSEG’s M&A transactions.
+Before moving to the US, Sarah headed up LSEG’s International Government Relations, working on ground breaking initiatives including the launch of the UK-China Stock Connect programme – the first ever program enabling western companies to be traded in China and vice versa, and partnered with the UK Government to grow domestic capital markets in key African countries.
+She also led government relations on LSEG’s M&A transactions.

-Between 2008 and 2010, Sarah worked for the UK Conservative Party as Head of Briefing for the Rt Hon David Cameron MP as Leader of the Opposition, then as Prime Minister.
-Between 2007 and 2008, Sarah was a Senior Researcher to the Rt Hon Theresa May MP.
-She has also worked as a Parliamentary Select Committee reporter, and for Independent Diplomat – a foreign policy focused NGO.
+Prior to her move to financial services, Sarah spent two years as Head of Briefing for the UK Prime Minister, the Rt Hon David Cameron MP.
+Between 2007 and 2008, she was a Senior Researcher to the Rt Hon Theresa May MP.
+She also worked as a Parliamentary Select Committee reporter, and for Independent Diplomat – a foreign policy focused NGO.

 Ciara O’Sullivan is Head of People Operations at Kairos.
 She’s responsible for all things employee experience & company culture, including hiring, office management, events, and onboarding processes across the Kairos family.
 Prior to Kairos, Ciara worked at Grovo Learning, a micro-learning company that was later acquired by Cornerstone OnDemand.
 While at Grovo, she was responsible for office management, employee experience, and corporate event planning.
 She was a critical member of the acquisition team, executing on various due diligence tasks leading up to deal execution, and later joined the Cornerstone OnDemand team to oversee the integration of Grovo employees as well as the employee experience of remote employees throughout the US.
 Ciara graduated from Syracuse University with a degree in English Education.